 Once you’ve done everything else, it’s time to reap the benefits of your hard work.
 But it doesn’t have to be that hard for you.
 Markey Electric and Solar provide free solar panel quotes for all of its customers.

-We installed solar systems for both residential and commercial customers around Burbank and the surrounding Los Angeles communities.
+We do solar panel installation for both residential and commercial customers around Burbank and the surrounding Los Angeles communities.
 We know a thing or two about Burbank’s requirements and other cities.
 So even if you haven’t inquired about your own city’s permit requirements, we can give you a sneak peek and answer any questions.

 Have any questions or want to receive a free solar panel quote?